Valuations and banding

 - where the Listing Officer has altered a list without a proposal having been made by a taxpayer

 - where you became the taxpayer in respect of a dwelling for the first time.
-(Your appeal must be made within six months, but if the same appeal has already been considered and determined by the Valuation Tribunal, it cannot be made again.
+(Your appeal must be made within six months, but if the same appeal has already been considered and determined by the Valuation Tribunal Service, it cannot be made again.

 A material increase in value may result from building, engineering, or other work carried out on the dwelling.